-- (1) Products containing less than 5% egg ingredients may be imported from any country provided all the following requirements are met; - a) The product is commercially prepared and packaged, - b) The product is in the original sealed packaging on arrival, - c) The product must be: - Accompanied by a manufacturer's declaration which certifies that the product contains less than 5% egg ingredients; or - ii) Is contained in the original packaging which states the product contains less than 5% egg. - (2) Products containing up to 100% egg, including products that are not shelf-stable and whole cooked frozen eggs, [and other than those specified in clause 5.1.2 and 5.1.3 (1)] may be imported from any country provided the consignment is accompanied by a Competent Authority endorsed manufacturer's declaration stating the product, or egg included in the product has reached a core temperature of at least: - i) 60° C for at least 3.5 minutes, or - ii) 70° C for at least 2 minutes.
+- (1) Products containing no more than 5% egg ingredients may be imported from any country provided all the following requirements are met; - a) The product is commercially prepared and packaged, - b) The product is in the original sealed packaging on arrival, - c) The product must be:

+- i) Accompanied by a manufacturer's declaration which certifies that the product contains no more 5% egg ingredients; or - ii) Is contained in the original packaging which states the product contains no more than 5% egg. - (2) Products containing pasteurised egg in quantities more than 5% and less than 21% may be given clearance provided that: - a) The product(s) is accompanied by a manufacturer's declaration specifying that at any stage of the manufacturing process the product or the egg ingredients were heat treated and have reached a core temperature of: - i) At least 60°C for at least 60 minutes; or - ii) At least 80°C for at least 10 minutes; or - iii) At least 100°C for at least than 5 minutes. - (3) Products containing up to 100% egg, including products that are not shelf-stable and whole cooked frozen eggs, [and other than those specified in clause 5.1.2 and 5.1.3 (1)] may be imported from any country provided the consignment is accompanied by a Competent Authority endorsed manufacturer's declaration stating the product, or egg included in the product has reached a core temperature of at least: - a) 60° C for at least 3.5 minutes, or - b) 64°C for at least 2.5 minutes, or - c) 70° C for at least 2 minutes.